 One group of Petits Chefs have already had the pleasure of working with Chef Rossy Earle (and they made empanadas and Panamanian milk candies) so I was thrilled when Rossy agreed to come back to share a little bit of Panama with the new group of Petits Chefs.
 Born & raised in Panama City, Panama, Rossy prides herself in infusing Latin American flavours into whatever she creates, making it her goal to merge some of her roots into Canadian food culture.
 Currently a freelance Chef in Toronto, Rossy is working on on developing her website and a line of bottled specialty products – Neil and I were the very fortunate recipients of Rossy’s first product – her hotly anticipated “Salsa de Fuego” hot sauce.
-We can’t wait to try it!
-You can read a wonderful profile of Rossy over at Edible Toronto.

 This week, Rossy chose to make alfajores with the boys.
 “Alfa-what?” was the response earlier in the day when I told the boys what we were making.
 Confusion turned into delight when I explained that alfajores are sweet, shortbread-like cookies joined together with dulce de leche or jam and covered with powdered sugar.
 The boys were thrilled as I generally don’t choose sweet treats but since we’re so close to Christmas, I figured it was a great way to keep little hands busy on a rainy Monday afternoon!